BasicallyOk/CISC327_20/pull_request_template.md

 ## Author checklist
+If any of these points have yet to be satisfied, make sure that you set the title to the format DRAFT #issue-num Title

 - [ ] The title is short and descriptive of the PR.
-Must start with the Github Issue Number (format: #<Issue Number> Title).
+Must start with the Github Issue Number (format: #issue-num Title).
 - [ ] The description follows proper cl description practices and mentions related Github Issues (make sure this is the first thing you mention).
 - [ ] Branch has merged in the **latest version of main**
 - [ ] **CI Pipeline** has passed